microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

     PS C:\> Import-Module [Paste the path to the Microsoft.WinGet.Source.psd1 file]
     ```

-### Automate the creation of a Windows Package Manager rest source
+### Automate the creation of a Windows Package Manager REST source

 The `Microsoft.WinGet.Source` PowerShell module provides the [New-WinGetSource](.\PowerShell\New-WinGetSource.md) cmdlet to simplify the creation of a Windows Package Manager REST source.
 This PowerShell cmdlet will initiate a connection to Azure if not currently connected.
 Validating that the connection is established with a specific Subscription (if specified).
 Generate the ARM Parameter files with specified values, then create Azure resources with the generated ARM Parameter files and the provided ARM Template files.